-Laura López-Hoffman is a professor in the School of Natural Resources and the Environment, and an associate research professor at the Udall Center for Studies in Public Policy at the University of Arizona.
+Laura López-Hoffman is a professor in the School of Natural Resources and the Environment, and a research professor at the Udall Center for Studies in Public Policy at the University of Arizona.
 She is also an affiliated faculty member of the UA James E. Rogers College of Law.
 The objective of her research is to contribute to the development of environmental policies and institutions that protect ecosystems and sustain human well-being.

 Aaron Lien is an Assistant Professor of Rangeland Ecology and Adaptive Management in the School of Natural Resources and the Environment at the University of Arizona.
 His work is focused on solving emerging environmental governance challenges in coupled natural human systems.
 Aaron is an environmental social scientist with broad training in theories of human behavior and decision making, and frameworks for analyzing governance institutions.